arielherself/espresso/README.md

 <strong>Ukraine</strong> hinted that its forces were responsible for Tuesday’s [explosions at a military base](https://te.arielherself.xyz/europe/2022/08/11/wrecked-planes-smoulder-at-russias-saky-airbase-in-crimea) in <strong>Russian-occupied Crimea</strong>, located far from the war’s frontlines.
 A presidential adviser, Mykhailo Podolyak, predicted more such attacks.
 Separately, the self-proclaimed leader of the breakaway Donetsk region in eastern Ukraine pledged to develop “equally beneficial bilateral co-operation” in a letter to<strong> North Korea</strong>, which in July became the third country in the world to recognise the separatist-controlled region’s independence.

-The <strong>Indian government </strong>said it would provide flats and police [protection](https://te.arielherself.xyz/asia/2021/12/09/can-facebook-be-blamed-for-pogroms-against-rohingyas-in-myanmar) to <strong>Rohingya </strong>refugees living in New Delhi, India’s capital.
-The announcement from Hardeep Singh Puri, the minister for housing and urban affairs, was vague on what was meant by “round-the-clock” police protection but suggests that the government’s stance towards the Muslim group could be softening.
+The <strong>Indian government </strong>said it would provide flats and police [protection](https://te.arielherself.xyz/asia/2021/12/09/can-facebook-be-blamed-for-pogroms-against-rohingyas-in-myanmar) to <strong>Rohingya </strong>refugees living in New Delhi.
+The announcement from Hardeep Singh Puri, the minister for housing and urban affairs, was vague on what was meant by “round-the-clock” police protection.
+However, the Ministry of Home Affairs contradicted Mr Puri’s statement, writing on Twitter that it has not given any directions to house the “illegal foreigners”.

 <strong>Britain’s annual inflation rate </strong>hit 10.1% in July, setting a new [40-year record](https://te.arielherself.xyz/britain/2022/08/09/almost-nothing-seems-to-be-working-in-britain-it-could-get-worse).
 Living costs are shooting [past incomes](https://te.arielherself.xyz/britain/2022/04/21/a-guide-to-britains-cost-of-living-crunch), largely because of soaring energy prices, but the government does not intend to provide further help with paying bills until the Conservative Party’s leadership contest ends on September 5th.
 The Bank of England has forecast that inflation may reach 13% by autumn.